Post-Judgment Matters

 Many times, even after your divorce or family law matter is complete, issues will arise that require additional legal advice.
 Collectively called “post-judgment matters”, these issues can involve enforcement of agreements or orders of the court, or might require modifications of child support, alimony, custody or parenting time.

-At Eittreim Martin Cutler, we are prepared to continue fighting for our clients once the initial divorce or family law matter is complete through the prosecution of or defense against these post-judgment matters.
+At Eittreim Martin Cutler, LLC, we are prepared to continue fighting for our clients once the initial divorce or family law matter is complete through the prosecution of or defense against these post-judgment matters.
 These continuing issues following the conclusion of a divorce or family case include contempt, when one of the parties violates court orders, and modifications, which are changes to the agreements and orders approved by and entered by the court.

 Contempt: Why You Should Follow Court Orders